Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 # Resolve and Death's Door

 The Resolve and Death's Door mechanic is introduced in Crown & Misery to add more unpredictability to combat.
 In simple terms, even if you're reduced to 0 HP, you're still in the game!
-This mechanic replaces the usual Death :d20-save: **Saving Throws** in regular D&D, allowing players to remain conscious at 0 HP with varying degrees of virtue and affliction.
+This mechanic replaces the usual Death Saving Throws in regular D&D, allowing players to remain conscious at 0 HP with varying degrees of virtue and affliction.

 ## Death's Door

 When reduced to 0 Hit Points but not killed outright, you remain conscious but are considered to be at *Death’s Door*.
 You must immediately make a Resolve Check unless you are already under the effects of either **Resolute** or **Meltdown**.

-- :material-bullseye-arrow:**Damage and Failures.** Each instance of damage from a single source counts as one 'Death :d20-save: **Saving Throw** Failure', with Critical Hits counting as two failures.
+- **Damage and Failures.** Each instance of damage from a single source counts as one 'Death :d20-save: **Saving Throw** Failure', with Critical Hits counting as two failures.
 Upon accumulating three failures or if the damage equals or exceeds your Hit Point maximum, you **die** instantly.
-- :material-heart-pulse:**Stabilization.** While at Death’s Door, anyone (including yourself) may attempt to stabilize you with a DC 10 Wisdom (Medicine) check.
-A successful check grants one 'Death :d20-save: **Saving Throw** Success', with critical successes granting two.
-Upon gaining three 'Death :d20-save: **Saving Throw** Successes', you regain 1 Hit Point.
+- **Stabilization.** While at Death’s Door, anyone (including yourself) may attempt to stabilize you with a DC 10 Wisdom (Medicine) check.
+A successful check grants one 'Death :Saving Throw Success', with critical successes granting two.
+Upon gaining three 'Death Saving Thro Successes', you regain 1 Hit Point.
-- :material-plus-thick:**Healing.** Direct healing removes you from Death's Door and allows you to heal for the expected amount.
+- **Healing.** Direct healing removes you from Death's Door and allows you to heal for the expected amount.

 ## Resolve Check